 confirms to the Participants through the Trading System the trades they have carried out and their details, immediately after their execution,

-ensures that, for all trades, Trade Notifications are provided to DESFA through the Trading System, in compliance with the terms of subsections 4.6.2 and 4.6.7.
+ensures that, pursuant to the subsection 4.8.1, for all trades, Trade Notifications are provided to DESFA through the Trading System, in compliance with the terms of subsections 4.6.2 and 4.6.7.
 Trade Notifications from HEnEx to DESFA are final and cannot be revoked, subject to the provisions of subsection 4.2.1 par.
 (8),

 provides at the disposal of each Participant a file with all trades performed by the Participant, daily at the end of the trading session,